wazuh/wazuh-documentation/source/cloud-service/apis/index.rst

 .. meta::
   :description: Learn about Wazuh Cloud RESTful API

-Wazuh Cloud Service provides an open source RESTful API that allows for interaction with its environments from a web browser, command line tool like cURL or any script or program able to make web requests.
+Wazuh Cloud Service provides a RESTful API that allows interaction with your environments from a command line tool like cURL or any script or program able to make HTTP requests.

 .. _cloud_apis_auth: